ayushsaurabh/B-SIM/README.md

 ## Test Examples

 Complex programs like B-SIM require scripts for better organization instead of typing functions into the REPL for every run.
-B-SIM is currently organized into two scripts.
-First script "B-SIM.jl" contains all the functions performing SIM reconstruction and the second script "input_parameters.jl" defines all the input parameters needed to perform reconstruction (see the image below).
+B-SIM is currently organized into multiple scripts.
+The main script "main.jl" calls all the functions performing SIM reconstruction and the input parameter script "input_parameters.jl" defines all the input parameters needed to perform reconstruction (see the image below).